markdthompson/marketplace_dapp_demo/README.md

 `$ cd ~/myProject/marketplace_dapp_demo`

+#### Compile
 Compile the Marketplace and Migration contracts:

 `$ truffle compile`

+#### Migrate
 Migrate the contracts to Ganacke-cli:

 `$ truffle migrate`

+#### Tests
+Tests were developed to cover the features demonstrated in the walk-through.
+There are fourteen tests in total, divided into two separate test suites.

+##### Admin Test Suite
+The Admin test suit covers adding and removing shop owners and additional administrators, security restrictions on those features, and administrator control over the Circuit Breaker feature.

 Run the admin test suite:

 `$ truffle test ./test/adminTests.js`

+##### Shop Test Suite
+The Shop test suite covers shop owners' ability to create a shop, stock it with items, and un-permissioned users' ability to buy products.
+The supply chain management dialog between buyers and sellerts is also covered in thsis suite.
 And run the shop test suite:

 `$ truffle test ./test/shopTests.js`